Code-Institute-Submissions/MS1-infinity-gym/README.md

 **[W3School](https://www.w3schools.com/) + [Bootstrap](https://getbootstrap.com/)**
 -   The first tietable I made was from W3School. but I didn't like the outcome of the table.
     Then I continued my search and found one on Bootstrap.
--   For the Quotes I used blockquotes from W3School.
+-   For the quotes I used blockquotes from W3School.

 **[Css Beautifier](https://www.freeformatter.com/css-beautifier.html)**
 -   I used this online tool to beautify/format my CSS code.